 When I heard about LifeLock, I decided to give them a try.
 Some of the services they offer are things you could do yourself, but probably won’t.
 For example, they will get you off the lists for all those pre-approved credit card offers.
 I get 10 – 20 of those every week.
 And, they will automatically request your credit reports from the major bureaus every year.
 I know that I could do both of those things myself, but I don’t.

-More importantly, LifeLock says that they will prevent identity theft and they guarantee that if somehow you still become the victim of identity theft they will restore your name and good credit, and reimburse you for any losses.
+More importantly, LifeLock says that they will prevent identity theft and they guarantee that if somehow you still become the victim of identity theft they will restore your name and good credit, and reimburse you for any losses, they will make sure to use the best Identity Theft Resolution services.
 What impressed me is that they are so confident about their services that their CEO posts his Social Security Number on the home page of their web site.
 Really.
 Take a look.

 Take reasonable precautions to protect your financial identity.
 Then, consider the small investment in a service such as LifeLock to provide greater security.
 I am off to the LifeLock site to sign up right now.

 Cathy Stucker is the author of The Mystery Shopper’s Manual.